contensis/docs-delivery-http/model/image.md

             }
         }
     },
-    "caption": "Fight club is a great film!"
+    "caption": "Fight club is a great film!", "altText": "The 1999 Fight Club movie poster."
 }
 ```